 That experience, along with many state and federal court trials, has also laid the foundation for me to serve as an effective Expert witness, as well as serve as a thoughtful, fair and effective Mediator and Arbitrator.

-35 Years Experience in State and Federal Courts
+Decades of Experience in State and Federal Courts

 - Discrimination, Harassment

 Represented two whistleblowers in tandem actions against former employer, a large integrated cannabis enterprise, arising out of reports of significant illegal activity.
 Both matters settled favorably to the whistleblowers.